 31.4 United Certification of the Principal Financial Officer of United Airlines, Inc. pursuant to 15 U.S.C.
 78m(a) or 78o(d) (Section 302 of the Sarbanes-Oxley Act of 2002) Section 1350 Certifications 32.1 UAL Certification of the Chief Executive Officer and Chief Financial Officer of United Airlines Holdings, Inc. pursuant to 18 U.S.C.
 1350 (Section 906 of the Sarbanes-Oxley Act of 2002) 32.2 United Certification of the Chief Executive Officer and Chief Financial Officer of United Airlines, Inc. pursuant to 18 U.S.C.
-1350 (Section 906 of the Sarbanes-Oxley Act of 2002) Interactive Data File 101 UAL United The following financial statements from the combined Annual Report of UAL and United on Office Form 10-K for the year ended December 31, 2022, formatted in Inline XBRL: (i) Statements of Consolidated Operations, (ii) Statements of Consolidated Comprehensive Income (Loss), (iii) Consolidated Balance Sheets, (iv) Statements of Consolidated Cash Flows, (v) Statements of Consolidated Stockholders' Equity (Deficit) and (vi) Combined Notes to Condensed Consolidated Financial Statements, tagged as blocks of text and including detailed tags.
+1350 (Section 906 of the Sarbanes-Oxley Act of 2002) Interactive Data File 101 UAL United The following financial statements from the combined Annual Report of UAL and United on Form 10- K for the year ended December 31, 2022, formatted in Inline XBRL: (i) Statements of Consolidated Operations, (ii) Statements of Consolidated Comprehensive Income (Loss), (iii) Consolidated Balance Sheets, (iv) Statements of Consolidated Cash Flows, (v) Statements of Consolidated Stockholders' Equity (Deficit) and (vi) Combined Notes to Condensed Consolidated Financial Statements, tagged as blocks of text and including detailed tags.
+104 UAL Cover Page Interactive Data File - the cover page XBRL tags are embedded within the Inline XBRL

-Indicates management contract or compensatory plan or arrangement.
+† Indicates management contract or compensatory plan or arrangement.
 Pursuant to Item 601(b)(10), United is permitted to omit certain compensation-related exhibits from this report and therefore only UAL is identified as the registrant for purposes of those items.

-- ^ Portions of the referenced exhibit have been omitted pursuant to Item 601(b) of Regulation S-K. - \ Exhibits and schedules have been omitted pursuant to Item 601(a)(5) of Regulation S-K and will be furnished on a supplemental basis to the Securities and Exchange Commission upon request.
+^ Portions of the referenced exhibit have been omitted pursuant to Item 601(b) of Regulation S-K.

+Exhibits and schedules have been omitted pursuant to Item 601(a)(5) of Regulation S-K and will be furnished on a supplemental basis to the Securities and Exchange Commission upon request.